 SMS marketing is the practice of sending promotional, transactional or conversational text messages to customers who have actively opted in to hear from your brand.

-These messages include offers, discounts, flash sale alert, shipping updates, loyalty rewards, reminders and important notifications.
+These messages include offers, discounts, flash sale alerts, shipping updates, loyalty rewards, reminders and important notifications.

-SMS is a direct communication channel that brands use to market their products or services, with the aim of engaging customers.
+SMS is a direct communication channel that brands use to market their products or services and engage customers.

 Since messages appear directly on the mobile phone there easy to notice and do not require any intermediary app.